 The site has been identified as a site for high density development in the Oxford Road Strategic Spatial Framework.
-It is considered that the development proposals will be acceptable in urban design terms having regard to the context of the buildings of varying heights in the skyline associated with the Inner Ring Road, the City Centre and the Oxford Road Corridor.
+It is considered that the development proposals are acceptable in urban design terms having regard to the context of the buildings of varying heights in the skyline associated with the Inner Ring Road, the City Centre and the Oxford Road Corridor.

-The revised National Planning Policy Framework at paragraph 123 sets out that where there is an existing shortage of land for meeting identified housing needs it is especially important that planning policies and decisions avoid homes being built at low densities, and ensure that developments make optimal use of the potential of each site.
+In addition the revised National Planning Policy Framework at (paragraph 123) sets out that where there is an existing shortage of land for meeting identified housing needs it is especially important that planning policies and decisions avoid homes being built at low densities, and ensure that developments make optimal use of the potential of each site.